minio/mc/docs/minio-admin-complete-guide.md

 *Example: Restart remote minio service.*

-NOTE: `restart` and `stop` sub-commands are disruptive operations for your Minio service, any on-going API operations will be forcibly cancelled.
+NOTE: `restart` and `stop` sub-commands are disruptive operations for your Minio service, any on-going API operations will be forcibly canceled.
 So, it should be used only under certain circumstances.
 Please use it with caution.

 ```sh
 mc admin service restart play